 Truckers make the wheels of the economy turn, as they transport goods across the country.
 Businesses and people rely on drivers to deliver goods promptly, especially perishables.
 In fact, according to a report from Commercial Freight Systems (CFS), over 70% of goods used by Americans are transported by truck.
 Moreover, when disaster hits, truckers deliver goods in the blink of an eye to those who need them.
 The economy sits on the shoulders of truckers.
 However, despite a glaring shortage of drivers, they manage to deliver time and time again.

 From rain to sunshine to snow, truckers persevere.
 Not every day will be blue skies and clear roads, however, truckers are relentless in their pursuit to deliver on-time.
 Furthermore, truck drivers have to be cautious when driving during inclement weather, as anything can happen within an instant.
 Truck drivers are some of the most skilled individuals on the road, which should come as no surprise considering the hours that they spend behind the wheel.
 Their alertness to their surroundings is of the utmost importance, as blind spots for a truck can be quite larger than driving a normal car.

-During this week and every week, it’s important to give thanks to truckers.
+During Truck Driver Appreciation Week, and every week, it’s important to give thanks to truckers.
 You might ask just how you can do that?